Devjibs/easy-social-auth/README.md

   }
 }

-// Instantiate only the Facebook strategy const socialAuthServiceFacebook = new SocialAuthService(undefined, facebookConfig);
+// only the Facebook strategy will initialize if only it's env values are provided const socialAuthServiceFacebook = new SocialAuthService();

 if (socialAuthServiceFacebook.facebookStrategy) {
   const facebookAuthUrl = socialAuthServiceFacebook.facebookStrategy.generateAuthUrl('your-facebook-redirect-uri');